-The multifunction oven has two controls: a function selector and a temperature setting knob (Fig. 2.17).
+The multi-function oven has two controls: a function control and a temperature control (Fig.2.11).

-Turn the function selector control to a cooking function.
-Turn the oven temperature knob to the temperature required (Fig. 2.18).
+Turn the function control to a cooking function.
+Turn the oven temperature knob to the temperature required (Fig.2.12).

-The oven heating light will glow until the oven has reached the temperature you selected.
-It will then cycle on and off during cooking.
+The oven indicator light will glow until the oven has reached the temperature you selected (Fig.2.12).
+It will then cycle on and off during cooking as the oven maintains the selected temperature.